ACM International Conference on AI in Finance (ICAIF-2020)

 - For additional information on formatting, please consult the ACM website.

-The paper title, author names, contact details, and a brief abstract must be submitted electronically through the ICAIF-2020 paper submission site (link below) by the abstract submission deadline.
+In addition to the paper content (PDF document), the paper title, author names, contact details, and the text of a brief abstract must be submitted electronically through the ICAIF-2020 paper submission site.
 Authors will also be asked to provide a paragraph, separate from the abstract, explaining “why this paper should be published at ICAIF.”

 - Submission will be via CMT.
-Link to be provided.
+Follow this link to submit your paper: https://cmt3.research.microsoft.com/ICAIF2020/Submission/Index

 ICAIF-2020 will follow a double-blind review process, meaning that the authors’ identities will not be known to the reviewers, and the reviewers’ identities will not be known to the authors.
 Accordingly, submitted papers should not reveal by citation, or other obvious mention of previous work, the identity of the authors.